“Can you make a lot of money from ads and still have a great user experience and strong SEO?”

 Bringing you data-supported answers

-Today, we’d like to introduce you to some of the faces behind our data science and business intelligence teams that work behind the scenes digging into metrics, insights, and trends to make sure our services and support are backed by the best data!
+Today, we’d like to introduce you to some of the faces behind our data science and business intelligence teams that work behind the scenes looking at metrics, insights, and trends to make sure our services and support are backed by the best data!

-As the largest ad management firm for professional bloggers and digital publishers, we have tremendous amounts of data and are using that to drive more and more value for AdThrive publishers.
+As the largest ad management firm for professional bloggers and digital publishers, we have tremendous amounts of data.
+We are using that to drive more and more value for AdThrive publishers.
 The hard work of these data-focused teams helps us optimize the revenue from every ad campaign for every site, monitor the performance of each site and find problems and opportunities faster, and answer crucial questions.

 Can you make a lot of money from ads and still have a great user experience and strong SEO?

-Spoiler alert: the data says ABSOLUTELY, and we’re excited to unpack that in this and in future articles!
+Spoiler alert: the data says ABSOLUTELY, and we’re excited to unpack that in this article!